 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
 I thank the member for questioning this and giving me an opportunity to update the members about this.
-Canadian North has asked the federal Minister of Transport to lift some of the terms of conditions and they have filed to the minister and the minister has asked me specifically what my thoughts are.
+Canadian North has asked the federal Minister of Transport to lift some of the terms and conditions and they have filed to the minister and the minister has asked me specifically what my thoughts are.
+Through our government, I was able to write a letter indicating that the terms and conditions for the monopoly stay the same within Nunavut.

-Through our government I was able to write a letter indicating that the terms of conditions for the monopoly stay the same within Nunavut.
-One of the concerns that the Canadian North management had was a lot of the terms of conditions that are set are outside of our jurisdiction because within our jurisdiction, our terms of conditions for the medical and duty travel are pretty much the same as the terms of conditions that are imposes by the federal minister.

-So, I have written a letter to that fact to say that our terms of conditions need to mirror with our medical and duty travel.
-So that is the position that our government has taken.
+One of the concerns that the Canadian North management had was a lot of the terms and conditions that are set are outside of our jurisdiction because within our jurisdiction, our terms and conditions for the medical and duty travel are pretty much the same as the terms and conditions that are imposed by the federal minister.
+I have written a letter to that fact to say that our terms and conditions need to mirror with our medical and duty travel.
+That is the position that our government has taken.
 Thank you, Mr. Speaker.